ska-telescope/ska-low-mccs-spshw/docs/src/getting_started/setup_development_environment.rst

 codebases, however it should be noted that this is a choice for devs to make, should they want they're free to develop on the bare metal of their machine and set up the environment variables and dependencies themselves.

-Should you wish to go via the recommended route and install docker, you can follow the instructions below or alternativly use the install_script.sh or install_ansible.yml files to install them for you.
+Should you wish to go via the recommended route and install docker, please follow the instructions in the "Docker" section below.
+To proceed with the basic installation you may use install_script.sh or install_ansible.yml files as follows.

+NOTE: These scripts should only be used with debian/ubuntu flavoured linux machines as they have not been tested with others and may not work

+If you already have an sql server installed then provide the password for it, otherwise choose a password that you would like for the server that will be installed.

 To use the shell script call